In Exercise 02 you will translate your programs from Exercise 01 into well structured programs made of functions.

 xcode-select --install

-, pressing enter and following its instructions.)exercises
+, pressing enter and following its instructions.) - Return to the File Explorer pane and open the

 directory.
-You should see it now contains two other directores named ex02_p1
+You should see it now contains two other directores namedex02_p1

-.
-If you expand those directories, you will see the starter files for the three Python programs in this exercise.After pulling the skeleton code, above, you can find the starter code for all the functions in the file exercises/ex02_p1/fortune_cookie.py
+After pulling the skeleton code, above, you can find the starter code for all the functions in the file exercises/ex02_p1/fortune_cookie.py

 .